equationalapplications/starter-kit/README.md

 # Viro Starter Kit

-This is a blank React Native project setup with Viro.
+Customized by Equational Applications LLC, this is a blank React Native project setup with Viro.

 ## Installation